Net2Phone: Acquisitions

 In 2022, net2phone acquired Integra CCS, a Contact Center as a Service (CCaaS) provider operating out of Uruguay.

 Products

-UNITE
+Unite

-UNITE is net2phone's Unified Communications as a Service (UCaaS) product, which provides businesses with voice, video, chat, text, and integrations.
-The product offers advanced call features, reporting, analytics, and integrations with popular SaaS tools that can be managed through a web-based interface.
+Unite is net2phone's Unified Communications as a Service (UCaaS) product, which provides businesses with voice, video, chat, text, and integrations.
+The product offers advanced call features, reporting, analytics, and integrations with popular SaaS tools, as well as AI-powered tools including, sentiment analysis, automatic call transcription, auto-generated call summaries and follow-up emails, and AI-generated coaching notes that can be managed through a web-based interface.

+AI Agent

+net2phone's AI Agent is a conversational, task-execution virtual agent that autonomously handles customer interactions across voice and webchat, resolving inquiries, executing tasks, and managing routine workflows without human intervention.

+Coach AI

+Coach AI is an AI-powered coaching and quality assurance platform for sales and support teams.
+Coach analyzes 100% of calls and emails to deliver automated, data-driven coaching recommendations, performance insights, and sentiment analysis.

 uContact

-net2phone's uContact is a Contact Center as a Service (CCaaS) platform introduced through their acquisition of Integra in 2022. uContact features a suite of contact center features, including omnichannel support, social media, chatbots, workflow management, and development tools.
+uContact is a Contact Center as a Service (CCaaS) platform introduced through their acquisition of Integra in 2022. uContact features a suite of contact center features, including omnichannel support, social media, chatbots, workflow management, and development tools.

 Huddle

 Huddle is a net2phone’s high-definition video conferencing platform released in April 2020.
 Huddle conferences are passcode-protected and encrypted.
 Huddle includes several features including screen sharing, YouTube casting, chat messaging, and a raise hand option.
 The application is accessible from desktop or mobile device.